Demothedread/instantory/README.md

 npm start
 ```

-3. Access the application at `http://localhost:3000`
+3. Access the application at `http://localhost:5000`or else set your web service address as ${process.env.PUBLIC_BACKEND_URL}

 ## Deployment